Investigation of Flight Conditions where Box-Wing Outperforms Mono-Wing Configurations for Small UAVs: Computational Method

-A conventional swept back mono-wing model is designed and selected as reference for this comparative study from our prior work on experimental comparison of box-wing and mono-wing \cite{boxwing_windTunnel}.
-The wing is created with the Clark Y airfoil, and has a root chord length($c_r$) of 200mm, semi-span($b/2$) of 200mm, taper ratio of $0.75$ and sweep angle of $25\degree$.
-We use the nomenclature for this model as M6V, indicating this to be a mono-wing model with aspect ratio $AR$ = 6 and velocity V = 22.14 m/s.
-A box-wing, B6V, corresponding to same mission profile (projected area, wing span, half root chord, lift and cruise speed) is created and has area ratio = 0.5, stagger ${X_{1\xrightarrow{}2}}/b$ = 0.46 and gap/height h/b = 0.2.
-A higher value of h/b would offer a lower induced drag, however the increased winglet height would require additional structural reinforcement to prevent flutter \cite{Ref19}.
-M62V and B62V are cases with twice the cruise speed created to study the effect of Reynolds number.
-Additionally two models M3V and B3V, are created with half $AR$ to study the effect of aspect ratio.
-The specifications of each experiment's model geometry are shown in Fig. \ref{fig:ModelImages} and Table \ref{tab:modeldetails} as Cases M6V-B3V.
+A conventional swept-back mono-wing model was selected as a reference for this comparative study from our previous study \citep{boxwing_windTunnel}.
+The reference wing is designed using the Clark Y airfoil that has a root chord length ($c_r$) of 80 mm, semi-span ($b/2$) of 200 mm, a taper ratio of $0.75$ and sweep angle of $25\degree$.
+This reference mono-wing (hereafter referred to as M6V) is shown in Fig. \ref{fig:ModelImages}(a), and the associated parameters are summarized in Table \ref{tab:modeldetails}.
+Furthermore, the aerodynamic parameters for all the wings (M6V, M62V, M3V, B6V, B62V, and B3V) selected for our study are reported in Table \ref{tab:modeldetails} using a specific wing nomenclature.
+The wing nomenclature M6V represents a mono-wing (M) with an aspect ratio $AR (b^2/S)$ of 6 cruising at V, \textit{i.e.} the design cruise speed of 22.14 m/s.
+A box-wing, B6V, corresponding to the same $AR$ and wingspan, was created for comparison against the mono-wing.
+Both the forward and aft wings of the box wing have half the chord length compared to the mono-wing so that the lifting surface area remains unchanged.
+The B6V has area ratio (s$_{\mathrm{fwd}}$/S)= 0.5, stagger ${X_{1\xrightarrow{}2}}/b$ = 0.46 and gap h/b $=$ 0.2 \cite{Ref19}.
+M62V and B62V are wings with twice the cruise speed, V, chosen to study the effect of the Reynolds number variation.
+Additionally, two models, M3V and B3V, were set to have $AR = 3$ while keeping their total surface area the same as that of the M6V and B6V models.
+This was done to investigate how changes in aspect ratio can affect aerodynamics and stability.
+We summarize the dimensions of all models selected for our study in Fig. \ref{fig:ModelImages}